Iltotore/iron/docs/_docs/reference/implication.md

 # Implication

-Implications are a compile-time mechanism to allow casting from a refined type to another.
+Implication is a compile-time mechanism to allow casting from a refined type to another.
-They are analogous to [logical implication](https://en.wikipedia.org/wiki/Material_conditional).
+It is analogous to [logical implication](https://en.wikipedia.org/wiki/Material_conditional).

-Implications are represented in Iron by `Implication[C1, C2]` or its alias `C1 ==> C2`.
+Implication is represented in Iron by `Implication[C1, C2]` or its alias `C1 ==> C2`.
 It should be read as "C1 implies C2".

 For example, the following code compiles due to [transitivity](https://en.wikipedia.org/wiki/Transitive_relation):